justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/code/code.md

 ## Localisation

-By default, the component displays its content in English language.
+By default, the component displays its content in English.
 To display the content in another language, you need to import the locale data for that language and pass it in the `locale` prop.
 For example, to display the content in Dutch, you need to import the Dutch locale data:

 ```js
 import locale from '@justeattakeaway/pie-cookie-banner/locales/nl-nl.json';